*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

 This place is all about the pickin’; not just apples but berries, plums, and peaches, too.
 It’s a “fruity family fun experience!”

 As you stroll through the picking fields, you can often hear the sounds of live music!
-Afterwards, enjoy some of their delicious homemade donuts.
+Afterward, enjoy some of their delicious homemade donuts.
 They don’t just have apple cider donuts but also blueberry, strawberry, and Red Velvet!
 Plus fresh smoothies and hot kettle corn.
 Who’s hungry?

 Hackett’s Orchard – South Hero, VT